-This strategy intends management to be adaptable to changing information and conditions with the goal of maintaining long term ecosystem viability and sustainability.
-To do this, management prescriptions shall be applied following principles of ecosystem based management (EBM).
-Although EBM is an ever-evolving concept, the general principles and takeaways have been agreed upon since the 1970's.
-This interdisciplinary framework considers ecosystem connections, coupled social ecological influence, system uncertainty, adaptive and integrative management, stakeholder involvement, and sustainability, all using the integration of scientific knowledge and appropriate monitoring.
-More broadly, ecosystem-based management is a holistic management approach informed by science and monitoring, which managers use to better consider the tradeoffs in resource uses and protections in order to sustain biodiversity and productivity in a system.
+This strategy intends management to be adaptable to changing information and conditions with the goal of maintaining long-term ecosystem viability and sustainability.
+To do this, management prescriptions shall be applied following principles of ecosystem-based management (EBM).
+Although EBM is an ever-evolving concept, the general principles and takeaways have been agreed upon since the 1970s.
+This transdisciplinary framework considers ecosystem connections, coupled social ecological influence, system uncertainty, adaptive and integrative management, stakeholder involvement, and sustainability, all using the integration of scientific knowledge and appropriate monitoring with a precautionary approach16.
+More broadly, EBM is a holistic management approach informed by science and monitoring, which managers use to better consider the tradeoffs in resource uses and protections in order to sustain biodiversity and productivity in a system17.
 The adaptive component of EBM is comprised of a suite of flexible strategies and tools that can be applied where uncertainty exists.
 This management structure can be altered based on the intricacies of an issue.